and1hof/and1hof.github.io/_posts/2018-7-24-cookie-bypass-edge.md

 Recently I stumbled across a security vulnerability in Microsoft Edge browser caused by an improper implementation of the official DOM specifications.
 This implementation issue was caused by an incorrectly defined inheritance chain between the main window document and HTMLDocument type objects created by the DOMParser API.

 ### Technical Background
-After reading through dozens of commits from several Chrome and FireFox members on the Whatwg GitHub repositories, I have come to the conclusion that the official spec for document has been in flux for the past few years and Microsoft has struggled to keep up with the changes.
+After reading through dozens of commits from several Chrome and Firefox members on the Whatwg GitHub repositories, I have come to the conclusion that the official spec for document has been in flux for the past few years and Microsoft has struggled to keep up with the changes.

 Before diving into the exploit, here is a quick overview of how the DOM's implementation of document SHOULD work: